sd2beatles/apache_airflow/Concetps/Section02_Operator.md

 The key features of operators we should be familiar with are

 - The Operatior are regarded as the definition of a __single__ task.
-- The operator should be impotent,which explains regardless of how many times it is ru, the operator should produce the same result.
+- The operator should be impotent,which explains regardless of how many times it is run, the operator should produce the same result.
 - Any assigned task can be repeatedly __retried__ in the time of failure.
 - A task is created by __instantiating__ an Operator class.
 - An operator defines the nature of a task and how it should be executed.